mwmwmw/Mizzy/README.md

 Having some knowledge of what MIDI is a good first start.
 [Here is a lengthly description on Instructables](http://www.instructables.com/id/What-is-MIDI/) that I recommend reading if you want to do anything with MIDI or use Mizzy in your application.

-## Setting up and instance of Mizzy
+## Setting up an instance of Mizzy

-Instantiate a new instance of Mizzy and then wait for the promise to resolve.
-When the promise resolves, that instance is initialized and you can begin binding inputs and outputs, and sending and recieving events.
+Create a new instance of Mizzy, initialize it and then wait for the promise to resolve.
+When the promise resolves you can begin binding inputs and outputs, and sending and recieving events.

 ```
 // instantiate an instance